Trooper

 Share this Memorial

-Trooper Robert Clevenger was killed in a single-vehicle accident while in pursuit of a traffic violator on a graveled road three miles south of New Castle near Straughn.
+Trooper Robert Clevenger was killed in a single-vehicle accident while in pursuit of a traffic violator on a graveled county road about four miles southwest of New Castle.

-Investigators found the license plate number of the pursued vehicle in Trooper Clevenger's squad car and apprehended a 26-year-old man later that day.
-He was charged with reckless driving and reckless homicide but returned to Pennsylvania for violating his parole on a 2½-to-5-year sentence for burglary and larceny.
+A 26-year-old man was apprehended later that day and charged with reckless driving and reckless homicide that were later dismissed.
+He was returned to Pennsylvania for violating his parole on a 2½-to-5-year sentence for burglary and larceny.

 Trooper Clevenger, from Centerville, was assigned to the Connersville post.
 He was survived by his wife, parents, paternal and maternal grandfathers.